gi-no/blog_mean_stack/article2.md

 On the above controller function, arguments of controller function specify modules to use.
 So, add "Auth" to the controller function arguments.

 Variables or functions stored in $scope object can be referred on HTML code, add function as "$scope.isMyTweet".
-"isMyTweet" function checks whether the message's user ID is the same as current user or not.
+"isMyTweet" function checks whether the message's user ID is the same as the current user or not.
 Also, to call authentication function from HTML templates, add isLoggedIn/getCurrentUser to $scope object.

 #### Edit client-side HTML template